When I look up the definition of a haunted house, this is what I find:

 We may have once known how to help these disembodied spirits but over time, the fear around them created a feeling that they are something to chase away or avoid at all costs.
 I have read stories of people moving out of their homes because of the spirits that lived with them.

-They are in desperate need of our help and the more people that step into service of releasing them, the more we will be able to create healing for both humanity and the earth.
+These spirits are in desperate need of our help and the more people that step into the service of releasing them, the more we will be able to create healing for both humanity and the earth.